zzz0121/TV_FT/README_en.md

 ## Config

+> [!NOTE]\
+> All configuration items below are located in the `config/config.ini` file.
+After modifying and saving, rerun to take
+> effect.

 | Configuration Item     | Description                                                                                                                                                                                                                                                                                                                                                                                                                      | Default Value     |
 |:-----------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------|
 | open_driver            | Enable browser execution, If there are no updates, this mode can be enabled, which consumes more performance                                                                                                                                                                                                                                                                                                                     | False             |